aprsworld/mqttLocalLogger/README.md

 ### An all together examples

-`./mqttLocalLogger -t topic/left/right -t topic/right/left  -p 2025 -D BalloonData -l up/down -s .json localhost`
+`./mqttLocalLogger --mqtt-topic topic/left/right --mqtt-topic topic/right/left  --mqtt-port 2025 --log-file-prefix BalloonData --log-dir up/down --log-file-suffix .json --mqtt-hot localhost`

 mqttLocalLogger will attempt to connect to the mqtt localhost server on port 2025.
 It will verify that `./up/down/` is usable and if not will attempt to fix it.
 It will verify that `./up/down/topic/left/right` and `./up/down/topic/right/left` are usable and